dotnet/EntityFramework.Docs/entity-framework/core/querying/related-data.md

 [!code-csharp[Main](../../../samples/core/Querying/Querying/RelatedData/Sample.cs#SingleThenInclude)]

 > [!NOTE]
-> Current versions of Visual Studio offer incorrect code completion options and can cause correct expressions to be flagged with syntax errors when passed to `ThenInclude` after collection navigation properties.
-This is a symptom of the IntelliSense bug tracked at https://github.com/dotnet/roslyn/issues/8237 and you can ignore the spurious errors.
+> Current versions of Visual Studio offer incorrect code completion options and can cause correct expressions to be flagged with syntax errors when using the `ThenInclude` method after a collection navigation property.
+This is a symptom of an IntelliSense bug tracked at https://github.com/dotnet/roslyn/issues/8237.
+It is safe to ignore these spurious syntax errors as long as the code is correct and can be compiled successfully.

 You can chain multiple calls to `ThenInclude` to continue including further levels of related data.